John Mayhew (musician)

 John Mayhew (27 March 1947 – 26 March 2009) was an English musician, best known for his brief tenure as the drummer of the progressive rock band Genesis.
 He replaced the band's previous drummer, John Silver, in August 1969, and was himself replaced in August 1970 by Phil Collins.
-Mayhew appears on the album Trespass, as well as the Genesis Archive 1967-75 and Genesis 1970–1975 box sets.
+Mayhew appears on the album Trespass, as well as the Genesis Archive 1967-75 and Genesis 1970–1975 box sets, and was the first drummer to perform with Genesis in concert.

 Early years

 Mayhew grew up in Ipswich with his brother Paul who was some ten years older.
 His parents parted and John, who by then was in his teens, went with his father.
 After that he saw very little of his brother, who had remained with John's mother.
+At twelve years old John had some poetry published in a London literary magazine.
 He inherited his love of music from his mother, and played with bands in the Ipswich area, such as 'The Clique' and 'The Epics'.
 He moved to the London scene in the late sixties, where he joined another band, 'Milton's Finger', and recorded a few songs, two of which (Jenny's mother / Love of my life) ended up on an acetate 7".
-Ex- 'Clique' and 'Epics' member Tony Coe who was with Geno Washington at that time, remembers him jumping out of a van in Dean Street, London and saying he was with this new band 'Genesis' who were playing at Ronnie Scott's (upstairs) for £40.
-In early 2009 Paul Mayhew had begun a search for him, having not seen John for 18 years and having had little to do with him since the early 1970s.